Learn more about our Advertising Disclosure

 • State regulator: You can check the status of a Arizona moving license anytime on the official state regulator’s website.

-• Moving permits: You won’t need a moving permit for Arizona, but it’s smart to look into local parking rules before your move.
+• Moving permits: You won’t need a moving permit in Arizona, but it’s a good idea to check the local parking regulations ahead of your move.

-• Change of address: Submit your USPS change of address form at least a week before your move.
-You can select your official move date to ensure your mail gets forwarded to Arizona without a hitch.
-Get started here.
+• Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Arizona without any hiccups.
+Start here.

-• Moving insurance: Insurance requirements vary from state to state.
+• Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

 Things to do in Arizona